corpus-christi/corpus-christi/doc/i18n-commands.md

-on a one-file-per-locale basis with the JSON format, while the `export` command arranges entries in a [locale-tail structured tree](#locale-tail-structure) with the YAML format.
+on a one-file-per-locale basis with the JSON format, while the `export` command arranges entries in a [locale-tail structured tree](#locale-tail-and-locale-head-structure) with the YAML format.

 Their parameters are also slightly different.
 While `dump` requires a `<locale>` to be provided, `export` always outputs all locales.
-On the other hand, `export` accepts an optional "PATH" parameter to allow an arbitrary "zoom-in" on certain groups of entries, the `dump` command always outputs the whole structure.
+On the other hand, `export` accepts an optional _path_ parameter to allow an arbitrary "zoom-in" on certain groups of entries, while the `dump` command always extracts the whole structure.

 A counterpart of `dump` is `load`, which does the opposite of `dump` by loading entries listed in a